 Rita Gaskins is the Administrative coordinator for BASC.
 She has been employed with the National Academies since 1998.
 Before joining BASC in 2008 she worked with the Computer Science and Telecommunications Board, Board on Health Care Services, Board on Population Health (formerly the Board on Health Promotion and Disease Prevention) and the Office of Human Resources.

-Shelly Freeland, Administrative and Financial Assistant
+Shelly Freeland, Financial Associate

 Phone: (202) 334-2649

 Shelly Freeland is a Financial Associate with the Board on Atmospheric Sciences and Climate and the Polar Research Board.
 She joined the NRC in 2008 and has contributed to various studies such as America's Climate Choices – Limiting the Magnitude of Future Climate Change; Stabilization Targets for Atmospheric Greenhouse Gas Concentrations; Himalayan Glaciers – Climate Change, Water Resources, and Water Security, and a host of other studies.
 Outside of the science world, Shelly is a dance choreographer and has performed in and outside of the DC area.

 Phone: (202) 334-2338

 Rob Greenway is a Program Associate with the Board on Atmospheric Sciences and Climate and the Polar Research Board.
 He is responsible for facilitating the report production process for the two boards and also maintains the BASC and PRB websites.
 In addition, he is an accomplished guitarist and composer, and he has performed at the Kennedy Center Millennium Stage, the White House, and many other venues throughout the DC area.
 Rob received his AB in English in 1986 and his MeD in Language Arts Education in 1988, both from the University of Georgia.